rainforestnet/CrystalReportsNinja/README.md

 * -O Crystal Reports Output filename (i.e. "C:\Reports Output\Report1.pdf" ) [Optional]
 * -E Intended file format to be exported.(i.e. pdf, doc, xls .. and etc).
 If you wish to print Crystal Reports to a printer, simply "-E print" instead of specifying file format.

 * -N  Printer Name.
 If printer name is not specified, it looks for default printer in the computer.
 If network printer, -N \\computer01\printer1
 * -C  Number of copy to be printed (any integer value i.e. 1,2,3..)
 * -S  Server Name for server where data resides.
 Only one server per Crystal Reports is allowed.
 * -D  Database Name.
 * -U  Data source / server login username.
 Do not specify username and password for Integrated Security connection.
 * -P  Data source / server login password.
 Do not specify username and password for Integrated Security connection.
-* -a Pass Crystal Reports file parameter set on run-time
+* -a  Pass Crystal Reports file parameter set on run-time.
-* -l Create a log file into CrystalReportsNinja.exe directory
+* -l  Create a log file into CrystalReportsNinja.exe directory.
+* -M  Email Report Output.
+* -MF The From Address that should be used in the Email.
+* -MT The Address that the email should be sent to.
+* -MS The Text that should appear in the Subject Line of the Email.
+* -MZ The SMTP server address.

 ### -F, Crystal Reports source file
 This is the only mandatory (must specify) argument, it allows your to specify the Crystal Reports filename to be exported.